DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 69 - 08.14.2025.md

 ***Long Rest***

 - Adi and Veyllis push Testicleez out of the dome after he refuses to go find Friend.
-Virion goes to find Friend
+Virion goes to find Friend.
+Testicleez continues up the river.
 - Friend and Virion meet a strange mushroom guy.
 He's chill.